abin1996/mysubscriptions/README.md

 # mysubscriptions
-Flutter App to manage subscriptions
+Flutter App to manage your various subscriptions be it Netflix, Spotify, Hulu Currently WIP